 - Melody based on the Doh / incidence of accidentals

 Now this is a big one.
 It has been demonstrated to me (several times recently in fact) that songs where the melody (and often none of the other parts either) almost never visits the Doh (key note of the song) during the verse/intro then only gets there eventually at the chorus, lose pitch.
 Drop like rocks.
 Tune badly.
 Feel difficult.
 And it’s simply because the melody is in a RELATIVE key for all that time and the “sense of Doh” is not established in the group.
 You can work this out by having the leads (then each part – it’s an interesting exercise) sing the melody while the others sing the pitch (on OH).
 They have to put up their hand when they hit the Doh.
 This can be eye opening and painful to the ears!
 But at least you’ll know why you can never stay in pitch for that song!
-When choosing music, zoom along that melody and count the times it hits doh.
-If it’s not there, and not in the bass part either, you’re in trouble!
+When choosing music, zoom along each part and mark the times it hits doh.
+If it’s not frequently in the chords, you’re in trouble!